erinfolami/Cat-Explorer/README.md

 ### Feedback
 We'd love to hear your thoughts on the app!
 If you have any suggestions for improvement or encounter any issues, please don't hesitate to reach out to us.

-Enjoy using Cat Facts and Wallpapers! 🐱
+Enjoy using Cat Explorer! 🐱